-Governor David Ige announces University of Hawai’i Board of Regents nomineesPosted on Apr 2, 2015 in Latest News, Newsroom, Press Releases
+Governor David Ige announces University of Hawai’i Board of Regents nomineesPosted on Apr 2, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – Governor David Ige today announced his nominations to the University of Hawai‘i Board of Regents.
 The appointments are subject to confirmation by the Senate.

 “Our UH system comprises 10 campuses that provide educational and research opportunities for many Hawai‘i students and faculty throughout our state,” said Governor David Ige.
 “As such, we chose candidates with a breadth of experience who will represent my desire for the Regents to focus on ensuring long term sustainability of our sole public institution of higher education.”

 Wayne Higaki, Hawai‘i County, will serve through June 30, 2016 upon confirmation.
 Higaki is the chief development officer at North Hawai‘i Community Hospital, an affiliate of The Queen’s Health Systems.
 He is chair of Hawai‘i County’s Workforce Investment Board and a member of the Workforce Development Council for the State of Hawai‘i.
 He graduated from Honoka‘a High School and earned an associate of science degree at Kapi‘olani Community College.

 Simeon Acoba, Jr., Honolulu County, is currently serving on an interim basis and upon confirmation will serve through June 30, 2017.
 Acoba served on the Hawai‘i Supreme Court for 14 years.
 Previously, he served as a judge at various levels for 20 years.
 He continues to be active in judicial organizations and has received many awards for his work.
 He received a bachelor of arts degree from the University of Hawai‘i and earned his Juris Doctorate from the Northwestern School of Law.